DBS checks (previously CRB checks)

 Checks on carers

-Employers providing care services for adults - eg in a care home - can use a service called DBS Adult First.
+Employers providing care services for adults (for example in a care home) can use a service called DBS Adult First.

 This will confirm, usually within 2 days, if the applicant:

 - can start work, as long as they’re supervised

 - should wait for the results of an enhanced check

 The service costs an extra £6.